Pieter Brueghel the Younger Self Portrait

 Pieter Brueghel the Younger

 Pieter Brueghel the Younger was the son of the famous painters of sixteenth-century painters Pieter Brueghel the elder, also known as the "peasant Brueghel."
 Brueghel the elder, the younger's father, died in 1569 when Brueghel the younger was only five years old.
 After that, his mother died in 1578.
 Brueghel, the younger with his brother Jan Brueghel, and Sister Marie went to stay with their grandmother, Mayken Verhulst was the wife of an accomplished artist, and she was an artist on her own.
-According to the biographer, she was the first teacher of her two grandsons.
+According to the biographer, she was the first teacher of her two grandsons. our website of canvas art paintings is famous for famous Artists art.

 After 1578 Brueghel family moved to Antwerp, where Pieter Brueghel, the younger, entered the studio of a landscape painter Gillis van Coninxloo.
 In 1585, his teacher left the studio, then in the year 1584/1585, Pieter Brueghel the younger was listed as an independent master.
 In 1588 Pieter Brueghel, the younger married Elisabeth Goddelet and had seven children, and many of them passed away when they were young.
 Pieter Brueghel the younger opened a large studio in Antwerp, and there he copied his father's works.
 Due to his drinking habit, he was always financially deprived.
 Pieter Brueghel, the younger, died in Antwerp in 1564 at the age of 72.